Vihaan3/knowledge-garden/content/Personal Knowledge Management/You can change your identity.md

 - become more hard-working
 - become more caring
 Intentional identity change is *hard*.
 The only way is to just [[Agency|go and do the thing]] that you think you can't do, and *convince yourself*.
 Do the actions that you would do if you had the desired identity.
 A helpful way I've found of thinking about it, is to do the thing until you would use that identity to describe yourself in a bio.
-And this works the other way as well.
-If you want to do more math, forcing yourself to do math at a specific time on a specific day will only work for so long.
-Eventually, life will come in the way, you'll lose track, and you won't feel like getting started.
-Try to cultivate the identity of someone who does math often.
-You'll find a way when it's part of your identity.
-A reader will find a way to read.
-A mathematician will find a way to do math.
+Using Anki to [[How to change the way you think|change your thinking]] to more closely resemble what `insert desired identity` is also tremendously helpful.
+This can be a quick way to get you past the initial activation energy and build momentum while developing the desired identity.

-Beyond just doing the things that a `insert desired identity` does, it's helpful to just hand around people with your desired identity.
-You'll absorb the desired trait by osmosis.
-At a meta-level, I've been intentionally hanging out with people who have high [[Agency]] and intellectual curiosity, and it's definitely changed my identity completely.
-If you can't find any in person, join a Reddit community, discord server, etc with a high density of people with your desired identity.
+For an identity that you truly care about getting, join a community of people with that identity.
+You'll absorb the desired traits by osmosis.
+In person is great, but otherwise join a Reddit community, discord server, etc with a high density of people with your desired identity.
 It works wonders.
 Even the act of joining reinforces the identity.